Cost of LivingUpdated May 2026

 How does Olympia compare to other west cities?

-Among western cities in our database, Olympia ranks near the middle for rent prices.
+Among western cities in our database, Olympia ranks on the higher end for rent prices.
 Nearby alternatives include Tacoma and Seattle.
 Use our comparison tool to see exact category-by-category differences.

 What's the most common mistake people make with rent prices in Olympia?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Olympia where even small mistakes can erode the savings you'd otherwise enjoy.
+This applies in any market, but it's especially costly in Olympia where prices are already elevated.

 ← All costs in OlympiaRent Prices in all cities →All Cost of LivingWashington overviewCan I afford Olympia?Living alone in OlympiaSalary needed in OlympiaCheaper alternatives to Olympia